 DELAND JURORS: Jurors summoned to report to 101 N. Alabama Avenue, DeLand with

-Reporting information for jurors summoned to report on Monday, June 3rd will be available on Friday, May 31st after 7:00 p.m.
+Reporting information for jurors summoned for Monday, March 17th will be available on Friday, March 14th after 7:00 p.m.

 REQUESTS FOR ACCOMMODATIONS BY PERSONS WITH DISABILITIES